Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

 \subsubsection{Phase boundaries}

+We first introduce the order parameters of the three magnetic phases and the two nonmagnetic phases in the diagram:

+For the VC phase, we choose $\kappa_i^{(1)}$ which is the most susceptible to the present Hamiltonian.
+Regarding the nematic (N) phase, There are five independent nematic (quadrupolar) operators defined on a spin-1/2 pairs forming spin-1 given as \cite{Andreev1984}

+In Eq.(\ref{eq:ham}), the parameter $\Gamma$ is coupled to the $xy$ component $Q_i^{xy}=S_i^xS_{i+1}^y+S_i^yS_{i+1}^x$, and it works as a ``field" (or a chemical potential) to condense the nematic particle represented by $Q_i^{xy}$, and accordingly, the other four parameters are irrelevant.

 The phase boundaries are determined numerically.
 The first-order transition takes place between magnetic orders of different periods and the second-order transitions are mostly the nonmagnetic-magnetic ones.
-We show in Fig.~\ref{f2}(a) the energy of the DMRG calculation for $N=100$ as a function of $\phi$.
-The observed kinks or the changes in the functional form provide the magnetic phase boundaries.
+We show in Fig.~\ref{f2}(a) the energy of the SSD Hamiltonian of the DMRG calculation for $N=100$ as a function of $\phi$.
+The observed kinks or the changes in the functional form provide the magnetic phase boundaries very accurately, as has been demonsrated in previous literatures\cite{Kawano2023,Makuta2024}.
+Namely, even if the envelope function $f(r_j)$ is placed, which will alter the value of the total energy of the system itself, because the energy is an extensive quantity, the comparison of energies between different phases works out quantitatively as accurate as we do in PBC.
+We can see shortly that they coincide with the ones we derive using the magnetic order parameters.
 The boundary between the nematic-singlet and the TLL phases is difficult to detect in standard methods.
 In Fig.~\ref{f2}(b) we show the $\langle S_{i}^zS_{i+1}^z-S_{i}^xS_{i+1}^x\rangle$ obtained by the Lanczos exact diagonalization method, which measures the anisotropy of nearest neighbor spin coupling.
 We find that the results for different $N$'s cross at the single point, which offers accurate scale-free boundary points separating TLL-ND phases.